We call him ‘Benny the Biter,’” she says, smiling down at the 1-year-old with his arms wrapped around her leg.

 There is a difference, however, between “biting behavior” and teething.
-Parents can usually tell kids are teething when “everything goes in the mouth,” says Dr. Diane McIntyre of Wallingford Dental Arts in Seattle.
+Parents can usually tell kids are teething when “everything goes in the mouth,” says Diane McIntyre, DDS, of Wallingford Dental Arts in Seattle.
 Because teething causes discomfort, the child will chew on whatever is at hand: a toy, a book or a person.
 In contrast, with “biting behavior,” the child’s biting is not constant, and the target is almost always people.

 What it means

-Put simply, biting is a way in which your child conveys his feelings or needs.
+Put simply, biting is a way in which your child conveys their feelings or needs.
 Jeffers says that when Harrison, Benny’s older brother, grabbed toys away, Benny’s “teeth came out.”
 “I think he got tired of being pushed around,” Jeffers says of her youngest.
 “Biting was his way of setting boundaries.”

 Don’t worry that biting means your child will have later issues with aggression.
 “Biting is not a good predictor of future behavioral problems,” says Wilson.
 Typically, it’s a sign that your child is having trouble finding an appropriate way to be heard.
 While that may be little comfort when the day care calls to say your child has hurt another tot, there are techniques you can use to help stop your child’s biting.